COR1999/covid_case/readme.md

 3. [CSS3](https://en.wikipedia.org/wiki/CSS) - CSS is a style language used for describing the presentation of a document.
 4. [JavaScript](https://www.javascript.com/) - JavaScript (JS) is a lightweight, interpreted, or just-in-time compiled programming language with first-class functions.
 5. [jQuery](https://jquery.com/) - jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling.
 6. [Markdown](https://www.markdownguide.org/) - Markdown is a lightweight markup language with plain-text-formatting syntax.
+This was used for the readme.md

 ### Django Extension and tools
 1. [dj-database-url](https://pypi.org/project/dj-database-url/) - Allows use of environment variable for database connections
 2. [django-crispy-forms](https://pypi.org/project/django-crispy-forms/) - Crispy forms where used to style most of my forms
-3. [stripe](https://pypi.org/project/stripe/) - This libary allowed me to talk with stripes api
+3. [stripe](https://pypi.org/project/stripe/) - This libary allowed me to easily intergrate with the Stripe api
 4. [gunicorn](https://pypi.org/project/gunicorn/) - Python WSGI HTTP Server for UNIX so you can host your application on heroku
-5. Thease Database's where used to store all users information and models.
+5. These Database's where used to store all users information and models.
-    * [SQLite](https://www.sqlite.org/index.html) I used SQLite for dev
+    * [SQLite](https://www.sqlite.org/index.html) was used for development.
-    * [Postgres](https://www.postgresql.org/) DB as part of Heroku was used for production
+    * [PostgresSQL](https://www.postgresql.org/) as part of Heroku environment was used for production.
 6. [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) - Jinja is a modern and designer-friendly templating language for Python, modelled after Django’s templates.

 ### APIs
 1. [Stripe](https://stripe.com/) - Stripes APIs allow you to accept credit cards, manage subscriptions, send money, run a marketplace.
+I used the api for payment processing in a secure manner.
 2. [Disease.sh](https://disease.sh/docs/) - An open API for disease-related statistics
 3. [HIGHCHARTS](https://www.highcharts.com/) - Highcharts where used to present the information from Disase.sh api to the user

 ## Testing
 #### Styling
 1. Check that all success buttons are styled the same.
 2. I checked my css file to make sure that i removed use of px and replaced it with REM. :heavy_check_mark:
 3. I check all html files for inline styling to see if i could move this styling into a bootstrap class. :heavy_check_mark:
-4. I check that there was consistant use of buttons across the site.
+4. I check that there was consistent use of buttons across the site.
 I navigated to each page to see if i was using the correct button classes on each page. :heavy_check_mark:
-5. I checked each page for a consitant  color scheme. :heavy_check_mark:
+5. I checked each page for a consistent  color scheme. :heavy_check_mark:

 #### Navbar
 1. Check that all the links are working correctly. :heavy_check_mark: